-Network costs in Flanders and Wallonia are therefore about three times lower than the average of all countries in scope of the study for all consumption profiles and up to five times lower than prices in Germany (for a 1000 GWh consumer).
+Compared to last year, the network costs in Belgium increased respectively 14% and 18% for 100 GWh and 1000 GWh profiles.
+However, network costs in Flanders and Wallonia are about three times lower than the average of all countries in scope of the study for all consumption profiles and up to four times lower than prices in Germany (for a 1000 GWh consumer).
 It must be noted, however, that the energy consumption is assumed to be constant throughout peak hours and that no power peaks occur, nor on a yearly, nor a monthly basis.
 Consumption profiles that do show these peaks are paying additional network costs for this in Belgium.